|BMBS Bachelor of Medicine, Bachelor of Surgery||BSc (Hons) Biomedical Science|

 If you are looking to apply with AAB

 The University of Plymouth are committed to Widening Access (WA) and ensuring that all students with the potential to succeed, regardless of their background, are encouraged to apply with us.
 The additional information gained through contextual data enables our Admissions Advisory Panel to recognise a student’s achievements and identify their potential to succeed in the context of their background and experience.
-The contextual data we will consult when determining to issue an AAB offer are listed below.
 Applicants will need to meet a minimum of three from the following WA indicators to be considered:

 The typical offer is 36–38 points overall including Higher Level 6 in Biology and Higher Level 6 in one further science from Chemistry, Physics, Maths, and Psychology.